itsmehere/CS50AI/Week4_Learning/shopping/README.md

 ## Understanding:

-First, open up `shopping.csv`, the data set provided to you for this project.
+First, open up `shopping.csv`, the data set for this project.
 You can open it in a text editor, but you may find it easier to understand visually in a spreadsheet application like Microsoft Excel, Apple Numbers, or Google Sheets.

 There are about 12,000 user sessions represented in this spreadsheet: represented as one row for each user session.
 The first six columns measure the different types of pages users have visited in the session: the `Administrative`, `Informational`, and `ProductRelated` columns measure how many of those types of pages the user visited, and their corresponding `_Duration` columns measure how much time the user spent on any of those pages.
 The `BounceRates`, `ExitRates`, and `PageValues` columns measure information from [Google Analytics](https://analytics.google.com/analytics/web/provision/#/provision) about the page the user visited. `SpecialDay` is a value that measures how closer the date of the user’s session is to a special day (like Valentine’s Day or Mother’s Day). `Month` is an abbreviation of the month the user visited. `OperatingSystems`, `Browser`, `Region`, and `TrafficType` are all integers describing information about the user themself. `VisitorType` will take on the value `Returning_Visitor` for returning visitors and some other string value for non-returning visitors. `Weekend` is `TRUE` or `FALSE` depending on whether or not the user is visiting on a weekend.